JoachimIsaac/3013-ALG-Isaac/3013-ALG-Isaac/Assignments/09-H03/README.md

 - 10) Note that there may not be one clear answer.

 - 10) You have to store social network “feeds”.
 You do not know the size, and things may need to be dynamically added.
-- 10) **Answer: In this case a Linked list or even a hash table could be used.Personally I'd go with the hash table since it uniquely identifies each feed and it also allows for dynamic resizing.I would assume that we have a feed class and we could create a hashtable with a key value of some identifier for a feed like a string with the feed's name i.e "funny cats" and the feed object. --> {'funny cat': feed_object}**
+- 10) **Answer: In this case a Linked list or even a hash table could be used.Personally I'd go with the hash table since it uniquely identifies each feed and it also allows for dynamic resizing.
+I would assume that we have a feed class and we could create a hashtable with a key value of some identifier for a feed like a string with the feed's name i.e "funny cats" and the feed object. --> {'funny cat': feed_object}**

 - 11) You need to store undo/redo operations in a word processor.
 - 11) **Answer: A stack is the best Data structure for an undo and/redo word processor.
 Each time a state of a word is changed it's placed on the stack.
 If you undo you pop off the stack and go to the previous state and if you redo you push back the last popped value to the stack.**